 News & Events

 Tuesday, February 13, 2024 – The Washington Writers’ Publishing House is pleased to announce the 2024 winners of its annual fiction, poetry, and nonfiction manuscript contest.
 Varun Gauri of Bethesda, Maryland, will receive the Carol Trawick 50th Anniversary Fiction award for his novel For the Blessings of Jupiter and Venus.
-Chanlee Luu of Roanoke, Virginia, will receive the Jean Feldman Poetry Award for The Machine Autocorrects Code to I. Megan Doney of Christiansburg, Virginia, will receive the Washington Writers’ Publishing House Nonfiction award for her memoir Exit Wounds.
+Chanlee Luu of Roanoke, Virginia, will receive the Jean Feldman Poetry Award for The Machine Autocorrects Code to I. Megan Doney of Christiansburg, Virginia, will receive the Washington Writers’ Publishing House Nonfiction award for her memoir UNARMED: An American Educator’s Memoir.
 The first prize in fiction will be $2,000.
 First prizes in poetry and nonfiction receive $1,500.
 All books will be published by The Washington Writers’ House on October 8, 2024, and receive editorial and launch support.

 Finalists for the Carol Trawick 50th Anniversary Fiction Award include Please Don’t Feed the Philosophers by Andrew Gretes, Lazy Old Stories by Peter Gorman, and Little by Julia Tagliere.
 Semi-finalists include The Great Grownup Game of Make Believe by Lauren Woods, Little Catastrophes, Ordinary Joy by Morgan Kovacs, and Gaslit by Amy Freeman.